NIB's bonds enjoy the highest possible credit rating, AAA/Aaa, with the leading rating agencies Standard & Poor's and Moody's.

 NIB's Legal framework and policy documents

-All projects financed by NIB should strengthen competitiveness and/or enhance the environment, in accordance with NIB's mandate and eligibility criteria.
+All projects financed by NIB should improve productivity and/or benefit the environment, in accordance with NIB’s mandate and eligibility criteria.

 More

 The Nordic Development Fund (NDF) is a multilateral development financing organisation.
-NDF together with NIB and two other international financial institutions form the Nordic Finance Group.
+NDF together with NIB and NEFCO form the Nordic Finance Group.

 Nordic Finance Group

 The Nordic Environment Finance Corporation (NEFCO) is a multilateral risk capital institution financing environmental projects mainly in Eastern Europe.
-NEFCO together with NIB and two other international financial institutions form the Nordic Finance Group.
+NEFCO together with NIB and NDF form the Nordic Finance Group.

 Nordic Finance Group